-3. Day of Melt Onset
+a.
+Day of Melt Onset

-This field, named melt\onset\day\cdr\seaice\conc, contains the day of year on which melting sea ice was first detected in each grid cell.
+This field, named cdr_melt_onset_day, contains the day of year on which melting sea ice was first detected in each grid cell.
+The melt onset day is only calculated for the melt season: days 60 (March 1/Feb 29 for leap years) through 244 (September 1/August 31 for leap years), inclusive.
 Once detected, the value is retained for the rest of the year.
 For example, if a grid cell started melting on day 73, the value for the grid cell on that day will be 73, as will all subsequent days until the end of the year when it is then reset to the fill value of 255.
-The melt onset day is only calculated for the melt season: days 60 through 244, inclusive.
 Before melting is detected or if no melt is ever detected for that grid cell, the value will be 255.

-One of the largest contributors to errors in concentration estimates occurs when surface melt begins (see Section 5.5.2).
-Thus, a melt flag (melt\start\detected)

-is implemented in the Northern Hemisphere to indicate where melt may be occurring.
+One of the largest contributors to errors in concentration estimates occurs when surface melt begins (see Section 4.2.5).
+Thus, a melt quality flag is implemented in the Northern Hemisphere to indicate where melt may be occurring.
 The melt onset test is performed only in the Northern Hemisphere because the character of the ice cover in the Southern Hemisphere, typified by strong melt-refreeze cycles, does not yield a reliable melt threshold in passive microwave brightness temperature data (Willmes et al., 2009).